geopython/GeoHealthCheck/docs/admin.rst

 There is a separate :ref:`userguide` that provides guidance to the end-user to configure the actual Resource healthchecks.

-Since v0.10.0 Invoke and Pixi can be used.
-Before pixi commands run `pixi shell -e prod` in the repo topdir.
+Since v0.10.0, Invoke and Pixi can be used.
+Before Pixi commands, run `pixi shell -e prod` in the repo top level directory.
 Below the main commands (hint: type `pixi run --help` to see commands:

 .. code-block:: bash